Tony Caso

-Tony Caso (Anthony Caso) is an American 1980s pop/dance music recording artist and, later, actor.
+Tony Caso (Anthony Caso) is an American 1980s pop/dance music recording artist.

 Career

 Tony Caso began recording in the early 1980s, as Tony Caso and Salvation.
 His first single, "I Want To Dance With You" (1981), was issued on Lam Records.
 A second single, 'Hot Blooded Woman', was also issued in 1981.

 Tony joined the Bobby O label in New York, recording in One Two Three and Waterfont Home.
 He had a number of singles throughout the 1980s: